 It is important to note that the supply and demand framework does not always happen in real life.
 It is impossible to calculate Pe and Qe in real life since every individual buyer shows a different willingness to pay for goods, and every seller demonstrates a different willingness to accept prices.

 Furthermore, there are a host of other real-life factors that interfere with the supply and demand model, such as:

 The supply and demand model assumes perfect competition, which rarely occurs.
 In some markets, we see a single very powerful producer of goods.
-Since buyers are unable to find another place to purchase the good, they are forced to accept whatever price the seller decides to set.
-This has been the case for goods with inelastic demand (i.e., essential goods) such as oil, medication or cigarettes.
+Since buyers are unable to find another place to purchase the goods, they are forced to accept whatever price the seller decides to set.
+This has been the case for goods with inelastic demand (i.e., essential goods) such as oil, medication, or cigarettes.

-In such a scenario, the increase in price will deter a small number of buyers from participating in the market, but the majority will still purchase the monopolized good at a higher price.
-The practice is hugely profitable for the seller, and in most cases illegal.
+In such a scenario, the increase in price will deter a small number of buyers from participating in the market, but the majority will still purchase the monopolized goods at a higher price.
+The practice is hugely profitable for the seller and, in most cases, illegal.

 Price floors are price minimums put in place by the government to protect vulnerable sellers.
-For example, the government might put in a place a price floor on farmed good such as potatoes.
+For example, the government might put in a place a price floor on farm goods such as potatoes.
 Thus, farmers will be guaranteed a certain amount of revenue and will be able to afford a living.
-In such a scenario, the absence of a price ceiling may see the price of potatoes plummet to a very low equilibrium price, and farmers go into bankruptcy.
+In such a scenario, the absence of a price floor may see the price of potatoes plummet to a very low equilibrium price and farmers go into bankruptcy.